PewaukeeWater/pewaukee-watershed.github.io/log.md

 - Created a pull request for about-us branch.
 - Reviewed pull request and gave feedback.
 - Created a prettier-pages branch to improve links.
+- Created a branch called `us`
+- Worked on the About Us page